Xandromus/liri-node-app/README.md

 1. my-tweets

-    - This command displays the 20 most recent tweets from the selected Twitter user's timeline.
+    - This command displays the 20 most recent tweets and the time when they were created from the selected Twitter user's timeline.
 This information can be adjusted by adding a .env file with a Twitter key and secret and changing the screen name parameter.
 The Tweets are displayed in ascending order from 1 to 20.
-The time stamp is formatted through the moment-js library.
+The timestamp is formatted through the moment-js library.

 2. spotify-this-song *(song search term)*

     - This command uses Spotify's API to allow the user to search for a song.
-It then displays the song title, artist(s), a preview link (if available), and the albumm title.
+It then displays the song title, artist(s), a preview link (if available), and the album title.
 If the user leaves the song input blank, the command will default to the song "The Sign" by Ace of Base.

 3. movie-this *(movie search term)*